Friday the 13th

-The human emotional experience is most often based on fear.
-The fear of Friday the 13th is called paraskavedekatriaphobia or paraskevidekatriaphobia, a specialized form of triskaidekaphobia, a phobia (fear) of the number thirteen.
+The fear of Friday the 13th is called paraskavedekatriaphobia a specialized form of triskaidekaphobia, a phobia (fear) of the number thirteen.

 Despite our well-developed brains, our complex technologies and centuries of scientific progress, the human race remains a fearful, superstitious people from ancient times to modern day prophecies - and across all cultural divides.